leonjovanovic/drl-ddpg-lunar-lander/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;Action is two real values vector from -1 to +1.
 First controls main engine, -1..0 off, 0..+1 throttle from 50% to 100% power.
 Engine can't work with less than 50% power.
 Second value -1.0..-0.5 fire left engine, +0.5..+1.0 fire right engine, -0.5..0.5 off.

-&nbsp;&nbsp;&nbsp;&nbsp;The episode ends when the lander **lands on the terrain**.
+&nbsp;&nbsp;&nbsp;&nbsp;The episode ends when the lander **lands on the terrain** or **crashes**.
 Goal is reached when algorithm achieves ***mean score of 200 or higher on last 100 episodes (games)***.

 ## Deep Deterministic Policy Gradient
-&nbsp;&nbsp;&nbsp;&nbsp;Deep Deterministic Policy Gradient represents mixture of DQN and Actor-Critic algorithms.
-Since DQN doesn't work with stochastic policy, it couldn't be applied to the enviroments with continuous actions.
+&nbsp;&nbsp;&nbsp;&nbsp;Deep Deterministic Policy Gradient represents mixture of [DQN](https://arxiv.org/pdf/1312.5602.pdf) and [Actor-Critic algorithms](https://proceedings.neurips.cc/paper/1999/file/6449f44a102fde848669bdd9eb6b76fa-Paper.pdf).
+Since DQN doesn't work with [stochastic policy](https://ai.stackexchange.com/questions/12274/what-is-the-difference-between-a-stochastic-and-a-deterministic-policy), it couldn't be applied to the enviroments with continuous actions.
 Therefore DDPG was introduced, with hybrid deterministic policy.
-Instead of having stochastic policy which generates probability distribution from which we sample actions, we will create deterministic policy.
+Instead of having stochastic policy which generates probability distribution from which we sample actions, we will create [deterministic policy](https://ai.stackexchange.com/questions/12274/what-is-the-difference-between-a-stochastic-and-a-deterministic-policy).

 &nbsp;&nbsp;&nbsp;&nbsp;To ensure our deterministic policy, which will output action based on state, is enough exploratory, we will add random function noise to action we got from policy.
-Even though the DDPG paper uses an Ornstein-Uhlenbeck process for generating noise, later papers proved that using Gaussian noise is just as effective and it will be used here to generate noise.
+Even though the DDPG paper uses an [Ornstein-Uhlenbeck process](https://en.wikipedia.org/wiki/Ornstein%E2%80%93Uhlenbeck_process) for generating noise, later papers proved that using [Gaussian noise](https://en.wikipedia.org/wiki/Gaussian_noise) is just as effective and it will be used here to generate noise.

 &nbsp;&nbsp;&nbsp;&nbsp; There are total of 4 neural networks in DDPG.
 DQN uses two NNs to create moving (NN which we update each step) and target (NN which is slowly following moving NN) neural network.
 Actor-Critic algoritms also have two NNs - Actor(policy NN which outputs actions from given state) and Critic(value function NN which gives estimated value of given state).
 Therefore DDPG, uses 4 NNs, moving and target for both Actor and Critic, where both target NNs follow moving NNs using [polyak averaging](https://en.wikipedia.org/wiki/Stochastic_approximation#Subsequent_developments_and_Polyak%E2%80%93Ruppert_averaging).